Golf Ball Kohuhu

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Drought tolerant, once established.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Water regularly - weekly or more often in extreme heat.
+Moderately drought tolerant when established, but benefits from occasional deep watering during hot spells.
+Feed with a slow-release fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Once established, needs only occasional watering.

 - History & LoreHistory:This plant is grouped into the signature genus for the Pittosporaceae.
 P. tenuifolium is a native of New Zealand where it is commonly known as kohuhu or tawhiwhi.
 It was classified by Sir Joseph Banks, one of the great English plant explorers of the 19th century.
 While P. tobira and even lesser known P. undulatum are common landscape plants, this species is newly entering the market.
 'Golf Ball' is a Monrovia exclusive derived from New Zealand.Lore:In New Zealand, the Maori people called the plant tawhiwhi.
 They knew that the plant had a toxic effect on fish, due to the naturally occurring saponins.
 Traditionally, hunting tribes used it to fish by adding large quantities of the ground-up plant in small pools of water, thereby stunning the fish.